List of Inuyasha episodes

-The episodes of the Japanese anime series Inuyasha are based on the first 36 volumes for Rumiko Takahashi's manga series of the same name.
-It follows a half-demon Inuyasha and a high school girl Kagome Higurashi on a journey, alongside their friends, a young fox demon, Shippo; a lecherous monk, Miroku; a demon slayer, Sango; and a demon cat, Kirara, to obtain the fragments of the shattered Jewel of Four Souls, a powerful jewel that had been hidden inside Kagome's body, and keep the shards from being used for evil, including by the half-demon Naraku.
+The episodes of the Japanese anime television series Inuyasha are based on the first 36 volumes for Rumiko Takahashi's manga series.
+It follows an eponymous half-demon and a high school girl Kagome Higurashi on a journey, alongside their friends, a young fox demon, Shippo; a lecherous monk, Miroku; a demon slayer, Sango; and a demon cat, Kirara, to obtain the fragments of the shattered Jewel of Four Souls, a powerful jewel hidden from Kagome, and keep the shards from being used for evil, including by the half-demon Naraku.

-Produced by Sunrise, the series aired in Japan on ytv from October 16, 2000, to September 13, 2004.
+Produced by Sunrise, the series aired on Yomiuri TV, Nippon Television and their affiliates in Japan, from October 16, 2000 to September 13, 2004.
 It also aired on Animax's English-language networks in South Asia and East Asia.
-The English dub of the series aired on Cartoon Network's nighttime programming block Adult Swim from August 31, 2002, to October 27, 2006.
+The English dub of the series aired on Adult Swim for Cartoon Network, from August 31, 2002 to October 27, 2006.
 In Canada, the series aired on YTV.

-A second anime series, Inuyasha: The Final Act, premiered on October 3, 2009, and covers the final volumes of the manga series.
+A sequel anime television series, titled Inuyasha: The Final Act, aired from October 4, 2009 to March 30, 2010.
+It adapted the final volumes of the manga.